Caring for our Homeplace by Dr. Gray Merriam

 Gray and his partner, Aileen, have paddled all the rivers in the Moose River watershed of northern central Ontario and some farther north, such as the Thelon and Coppermine.

-The Merriams have Conservation Agreements with Land Trusts on two properties.
-Clydelands is 100 acres of uncut forest on the headwaters of the Clyde River and is protected by a Conservation Agreement with the Mississippi Madawaska Land Trust.
+The Merriams have Conservation Agreements with land trusts on two properties.
+Clydelands is 100 acres of uncut forest on the headwaters of the Clyde River and is protected by the Mississippi Madawaska Land Trust.
 SalmonHead is the species-rich riverine forest where Gray and his partner, Aileen, an artist and Lake Steward, live on the Salmon River near its outflow from Kennebec Lake.
-SalmonHead is protected by a Conservation Agreement with the Land Conservancy for Kingston, Frontenac, Lennox and Addington.
+SalmonHead is protected by the Land Conservancy for Kingston, Frontenac, Lennox and Addington.